 4. Discussion

 Overall, oyster settlement increased over the course of the study and peak settlement shifted from April to September.
 Reefs that experienced a minor peak in May as opposed to April tended to yield more spat per shell both annually and during the primary settlement period.
 Unfortunately, due to the severity of Hurricane Matthew, spat trees were not collected in September and October 2016 except for one tree (SA4) during September due to it being accessible by land.
 Except for the first year of the study (2015), all other years showed two peaks in settlement: a small peak that occurred in the spring and a large peak in September.
 It is unclear whether this second and high peak in settlement reflected in later years would have also been observed in 2016 given the period of missing data.
 In general, oysters in more southern portions of their range exhibit longer spawning periods than their more northern counterparts [43].
 Peak settlement in September has been found in North Carolina [86] and North Inlet, South Carolina [51], as well as October in Sapelo Sound, Georgia [55, 56].
-The length of the settlement period in this study (April – October) was like other studies in similar latitudes along the southeastern United States and Gulf of Mexico which found peaks in both spring and late summer [51, 64, 71, 87-92].
-This study therefore complements previously established settlement periods, however, these previous studies include intertidal and subtidal eastern oyster reefs.
+The length of the settlement period in this study (April – October) was like other studies in similar latitudes along the southeastern United States and Gulf of Mexico which found peaks in both spring and early fall [51, 64, 71, 87-92].
+This study therefore complements previously established settlement periods, however, these previous studies include both intertidal and subtidal eastern oyster reefs.

 Within the GTM estuary, there were differences between regions and across years in levels of oyster settlement.
 The Tolomato River (TR) region consistently yielded the highest spat averages throughout the duration of this study.
 The TR region was established in September 2015 (seven months later than the other regions) and was initially one tree on a natural reef (TR1).
 Two more trees were installed in 2016 (TR2 and TR3); however, unlike trees deployed in the other regions of the project, these were deployed on the ends of a 0.3 km stretch of an enhancement project by the GTMNERR and Northeast Florida Aquatic Preserves at Wright’s Landing.